 What is a Booster Seat High Chair?

+Once your baby or toddler is ready to eat solid foods, you may question if you need a full-sized high chair or if a smaller booster seat will do the job just a well.
 A booster seat high chair is a child seat that sits on top of your regular dining room chair.
-It functions much like a high chair in that it provides a safe and secure seat for your child to sit in and also raises their height to table level.
+It functions much like a high chair in that it provides a safe and secure seat for your child to sit in and raises their height to table level.

 However, while a high chair is a separate apparatus and cannot be pulled all the way up to the table, a booster seat allows your child to sit directly at the table with the rest of the family.